 There’s a paradox with the promise of content marketing and the overload of digital information that everyone is experiencing.
 Just because there’s more content being produced every second, it doesn’t mean that people can just consume more.
 Audience’s today aren’t looking for more.
 They’re interested in quality—defined by relevance to them and how it helps to inform or entertain with lots of personality and passion.

 Online guru and professor Mark Schaefer summed up the rising tension nicely by sharing that the “The dirty little secret of content marketing today is that you don’t have to be best teacher to succeed.
 Just the first who overwhelms an audience with volume.”

 Shane Snow, founder of Contently, has a dramatically different point of view.
 As Shane sees it, just throwing tons of content out there and hoping it will eventually yield a great return is misguided.
 Shane adds that those who share stories will get people to notice and care—usually by a lot.

-As Mark Schaefer points out, “We will find the time to do what we value.”
+And as Mark Schaefer adds, “We will find the time to do what we value.”
 And if quality delivers what we’re looking for, people will gravitate to it, consume it and share it.